 When To Call a Professional

-You should see your doctor if you have symptoms of stomach cancer that don't respond to simple treatments, such as antacids, or if symptoms last for more than a week or two.
+You should see your doctor if you have symptoms of stomach cancer, such as heartburn, that persist or don't respond to over-the-counter antacids.
 Some people should be particularly alert for symptoms of stomach cancer, including those who:

 Prognosis depends on how advanced the cancer is when it is diagnosed.
 When the disease is found early, before the cancer cells that started in the lining grow into the lower stomach layers or spread outside the stomach, the chance of recovery is much greater.
 But no two cancer patients are alike, and responses to treatment vary from person to person.

 Learn more about Stomach Cancer